MochiDiffusion/MochiDiffusion/README.md

 For faster inference, we use a very fast scheduler: [DPM-Solver++](https://github.com/LuChengTHU/dpm-solver) that we ported to Swift.
 Since this scheduler is still not available in Apple's GitHub repository, the application depends on the following fork instead: https://github.com/pcuenca/ml-stable-diffusion.
 Our Swift port is based on [Diffusers' DPMSolverMultistepScheduler](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_dpmsolver_multistep.py), with a number of simplifications.

+## Releases

+Download the latest version from the [releases](https://github.com/godly-devotion/mochi-diffusion/releases) page.

+## Running

+When trying to open the app for the first time, Gatekeeper will prevent you from doing so because the app is not code signed.
+In order to bypass this warning, you need to right-click on the app and select "Open".
+You will have to do this twice in order to get the option to open the app.

 ## Compatibility

 - Apple Silicon (M1 and later), macOS Ventura 13.1 and later, Xcode 14.2 (to build)